5 Step Guide to Convert Social Media Followers Into Qualified Leads

 Step 4: Provide Conversion Opportunities Via Social Media

 It’s also important to discuss the execution of these nurturing strategies.
 People are inherently a bit lazy, especially when it comes to decision making or taking the steps towards purchases.
-Not to mention in today’s fast paced, immediate gratification, information saturated, digital world, people want to get the information they are looking for as quickly and effortlessly as possible.
-Do not make them WORK to become your customer.
+Not to mention in today’s fast-paced, immediate gratification, information-saturated, digital world, people want to get the information they are looking for as quickly and effortlessly as possible.
+Do not make them WORK to become your customers.

 Social media also offers a venue for you to provide promotional codes, special deals and sales that potential customers can only find via your social channels.
 Even better, if you can integrate some sort of social interaction in order to obtain the deal (i.e., “Share this to receive 10% off!”).
 The exclusivity or time sensitivity can help push followers into potential leads or even customers.